 Figurative Language: Puns

 There are some GREAT puns to point out while you’re reading Eraser.
-Definitely use this built-in opportunity to share define pun with your class or child.
+Definitely use this built-in opportunity to share and define what a pun is with your class or child.

-Then, re-read the book and find them!
+Then, re-read the book and find all the puns!
 Explain why the line is “punny!”
 You’ll probably need to explain why substituting ‘punny’ for ‘funny’ is also a play on words!

 Lastly, have your child or class explain the quote from the story, “Mistakes make us great!”
 Eraser has an epiphany and realizes she’s actually a VERY useful tool and that mistakes are what turn into eventual success with determination and perseverance.